-The Institute of Population Health Sciences is a new interdisciplinary institute within Barts and The London School of Medicine and Dentistry, Queen Mary University of London.
+The Institute of Population Health Sciences is a new interdisciplinary institute within the Faculty of Medicine and Dentistry, Queen Mary University of London.
 Our goal is to improve the health of local, national and global populations by undertaking world-class research and training.

 We work in partnerships with neighbouring NHS Trusts, healthcare professionals and local communities on research to address the health needs of our local population.

 The Centre for Global Public Health brings together expert researchers and teachers in public health policy, all of whom share a commitment to reducing health inequalities and promoting universal health care in and beyond the UK.